Navigate to an entity record (such as Opportunity or Account) within Dynamics CRM and select to open it.

 Templates are accessed through the More Commands (…) icon in the ribbon

-If you know the Entity type that a template is built around, you can launch a new Agreement from the New menu:
+If you know the Entity type that a template is built around, you can quickly create and send an agreement from the + New menu.
+To do so:

 It creates the agreement based on the template values: